benthestudent/BLab/README.md

 <h1>Java Soundboard</h1>
 Imitating the popular sound and video cue software QLab, BLab works on Windows systems to cue and play sound effects and music clips.

+ <h2>How to Download</h2>
+ Download the zip and extract to desired directory.
+ Open run.bat file.

  <h2>How to Use</h2>

  <h3>New Project</h3>